combustionTools/flameTracker/README.md

 Note: Mac and Linux users may have to use pip3 to install the packages for Python3, otherwise they could be installed in the default Python2 folders.

-## 3. Substitute package file (not needed with Flame Tracker v1.1.4 and later versions)
+## 3. Substitute package file (only for Flame Tracker versions before v1.1.3)

 Note: this section is needed only if you are running old versions of the pyqtgraph package (not needed after 0.11)